HarshithAlva6/interview-prep/System Design/code.md

 Needed for billing, and enforce quotas to limit or throttle processing after a threshold.
 6. Instrumentation - Capture data, helps assess performance, diagnose problems and decisions without signing to remote prod server to trace and debug manually.
 (Categorized Logs or Metrics - measure of resource)
 7. Visualization and Alerts - Present data to immediately identify trends or problems.

+* **Cloud Design Patterns** Solutions to problems when running systems on cloud platform.
+Scalability, elasticity, Fault Tolerance, Microservices, Serverless, Data Management, Front-end and Back-end seperation, pay-per use pricing patterns.

+**Data Management** Ensure data consistency across hosted locations and servers, and synchronous in nature.
+1. Valet Key - App grants token(row or table) for restricted direct access to a resource in data store, helps offload data transfer from application to cloud-hosted storage systems.
+App needn't be a gatekeeper nor scale for compute or bandwidth.
+2. Static Content Hosting - Deploy static content to cloud.
+Compute resources can handle other web requests.
+3. Sharding - Horizontal partition of large data set into shards across multiple servers.
+Each can be managed and scaled independently.
+Storage space, computing resources, network bandwidth, geography limitations can be resolved.
+Strategies include -
+Lookup: Map request to shard using shard key.
+Range: Groupd items ordered by shard key, searched by range.
+Hash: Ensure to reduce hotspots(disproportionate shard recieved)
+4. Materialized View - Generate views when data not formatted for queries, for efficient querying.
+5. Index Table - Create indexes over frequently referenced fields in data stores.
+Either denormalise and duplicate data based on secondary keys, or access primary keys for double lookup, or a hybrid.
+6. Event Sourcing - Append-only store recording actions taken on the data.
+Helps materialize domain objects by reading event history.
+7. CQRS - Command and Query Responsibility Segregation, seperates read and update operations for a data store.
+Updates(commands) and reads(queries) models if seperated simplifies system design by improving scalability and performance for concurrent requests.
+8. Cache Aside - Load data on Cache on demand.
+App checks if data on cache, and if not, fetches from store and saves a copy in cache.

+* **Messaging** For communication between sender and reciever.
+1. Sequential Convoy - Execution of series of dependent tasks(convoy) in an order.
+Handled using state flows, workflows, transactions etc.
+2. Scheduling Agent Supervisor - Coordinate set of distributed actions as single operation.
+If anything fails, undo the work - ensures resiliency.
+Scheduler arranges steps of task, and orchestrate the operation in a pipeline.
+Records workflow state and complete-by time.
+When a step requires resource or service access, send it to the appropriate Agent using queues.
+Agent has logic for calls to remote service